netherous/yios/README.md

 could roll back nightly version to `2022-10-14`.
 After installing nightly, to use nightly compiler in the current Cargo directory run `rustup override set nightly`.
 - Need to use install core rust source code, `rustup component add rust-src`.
+- To run bootloader, need to install bootimage via `cargo install bootimage`, then to run bootloader requires `rustup component add llvm-tools-preview`.